Khaled-Amin-Shawon/QFKEE-Quasi-Fractal-Key-Exchange-Encryption/README.md

 print("Ciphertext (binary):", ciphertext)
 ```

-**Explanation (English):** Encrypts plaintext by XORing with fractal mask blocks and permuting the result.
+**Explanation :** Encrypts plaintext by XORing with fractal mask blocks and permuting the result.

 ### 3. Decryption